-FPSA's grants and bursaries meet the needs of a growing and diverse workforce that delivers acute mental health services to adolescents.
+FPSA's grants and bursaries meet the needs of a growing and diverse workforce that delivers acute mental and preventative health services to adolescents.
 This financial help reflects our policy to encourage the professional development of services for adolescents through the funding of approved courses, relevant research and conferences.
 Each applicant must be employed to do mental health work.
 Full-time students are not eligible to apply.
 Grants for career change related courses are not eligible for funding.

 Applying for funding: a multi-disciplinary approach:

 FPSA supports voluntary, statutory and independent sectors.
 We embrace a multi-disciplinary approach and way of working, so we are committed to funding a wide range of individuals and teams including experienced and academic practitioners, support staff, carers and young service users.

 We will consider applications ranging from innovative and new ways of working through to developing established agencies and procedures.